CodeGator/CG.Business/README.md

 * CG.Business.Strategies.StrategyException

 #### What platform(s) does it support?
-* .NET 4.61x or above
+* .NET Core 3.1 or above
-* .NET Standard 2.x or higher

 #### How do I install it?
 The binary is hosted on [NuGet](https://www.nuget.org/packages/CG.Business).
 To install the package using the NuGet package manager: